PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/states-view.md

 Clicking on the _Bulk actions_ button allows performing bulk actions for the selected states (using the checkboxes).
 A user can:

 - Select all/Unselect all: this button will select/unselect all the checkboxes at the beginning of each row of the listing.
-- Enable selection - enables the selected state
+- Enable selection - enables the selected state.
-- Disable selection - disables the selected state
+- Disable selection - disables the selected state.
 - Delete selected: This button will delete the selected state.
 After clicking on "Delete selected", a modal with the title "Delete selection" is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"
 (See issue [#14462](https://github.com/PrestaShop/PrestaShop/issues/14462)).
 The action can be canceled by clicking on the cross or on the cancel button.
 After clicking on "Delete" button, the selected state gets deleted, a successful message is displayed "The selection has been successfully deleted."